2 lbs Malabar Spinachaka Water leaf

 - Taste the stew for seasoning and adjust the salt if necessary.

-- Turn the heat off and allow the stew to sit for 5 minutes, then serve hot with usi (starch), eba, pounded yam, fufu, semolina, amala, wheat meal, tuwo masara, or your favorite African swallow (REALLY!
-IS THIS CORRECT?).
+- Turn the heat off and allow the stew to sit for 5 minutes, then serve hot with usi (starch), eba, pounded yam, fufu, semolina, amala, wheat meal, or tuwo masara.